-In addition to the above listed public schools, Hebron has three private pre-kindergarten facilities; KinderRHAMa at RHAM high school, Discovery Zone on Pendleton Drive, and Christ Lutheran Early Childhood Center.
-In addition to these private schools, there are a number of private homecare facilities located throughout the Town, typically offering age-appropriate curriculum-based instruction.
+In addition to the above listed public schools, Hebron has three private pre-kindergarten facilities; KinderRHAMa at RHAM High School, Discovery Zone on Pendleton Drive, and Christ Lutheran Early Childhood Center.
+In addition to these private schools, there are several private homecare facilities located throughout the Town, typically offering age-appropriate curriculumbased instruction.
 There is one private, special education school for students ages 16-21 with disabilities, Oak Hill School, operated out of Camp Hemlocks.